 - January 21, 2019 for the 3rd Term

 Johns Hopkins University students are eligible to receive refunds resulting from credit balances in their student accounts.
 In response to requests from these students to provide more flexible options for receiving refunds, the University completed an assessment of outside vendors and selected BankMobile.
-BankMobile offers students the opportunity to receive their refunds in one of three ways: paper check, direct deposit into an existing personal bank account, or direct deposit into a new checking account (with an associated debit card) with BankMobile.
-View our institution's Contracts and U.S. Department of Education Compliance Book with BankMobile, a division of Customer Bank.
+BankMobile offers students the opportunity to receive their refunds in one of two ways: direct deposit into an existing personal bank account or direct deposit into a new checking account (with an associated debit card) with BankMobile.
+View our institution's contract and U.S. Department of Education Compliance Book with BankMobile, a division of Customer Bank.

 Students will receive a 100 percent tuition refund for any drop made during the posted add/drop period for each term.

 ** There is no tuition refund after the posted add/drop date. **